jojonium/easy-show-downloader/README.md

 ### POST `/api/shows`

 Updates the list of shows, replacing it with one sent in the request.
 Required
-fields: "shows", which is an array of strings, each being a show name.
+fields: "shows", which is an array of strings.
+Each string should be a valid regular expression with two named capturing groups: `name`, which captures the name of the show, and `episode`, which captures the episode number.

 Returns 200 if successfully updated, 400 if the request was invalid, or 500 if an internal server error occurred.